FabianHeinemann/Deep_learning_for_liver_NAS_and_fibrosis_scoring/README.md

 * <experiment_score_name>_summary.csv
 * <experiment_score_name>.csv

-## Determination of new thresholds:
+## Determination of new thresholds, and / or computation of evaluation parameters:

 1. Complete fit_threshold_settings.yaml